qutip/qutip/doc/internals/solver/integrator.rst

         RHS_format = "callable"
         name = "Simple Linear Step"
         method = "linear"
+        # An integrator may also define `integrator_options` here.
+If the attribute is not set,
-        # Uses default empty dict if no specialized integrator_options are defined
+        # a default empty dict is assumed, indicating that their are not special options for
+        # this integrator.

         def _prepare(self):
             # __init__ automatically prepares the local options dict,
             # stores the rhs in self.derivative, and initializes self._is_set to False.
-            # Apply option here!
+            # Apply any specialized options here!
             # This will be called from __init__ and reset.
             pass